 Maybe that’s a nice oven pizza on a Friday night instead of going out to the local wood oven pizza place.
 Or leave for work ten minutes earlier so you can catch the bus instead of driving and save the parking fee.
 Bring lunch from home and pocket the money you’d spend on a cafe meal.
 Little things add up!

 9. Implement a ‘no spend month’

 Challenge yourself to go a month without buying anything unnecessary.
 Wear the clothes you have, read the books already on the pile, use up existing art supplies and wait a while before you grab that shiny new gadget.
 You might be surprised at how much you can save!

 Saving for a home is not always easy and can take some time.
 One thing you can do is develop your budget with confidence and avoid hidden costs when you do begin to build.
 Learn more about Carlisle’s fixed price house and land packages here.

 Most savings tips are aimed at spending less money.
 If that won’t get you over the line, it’s time to look at the other side of the equation.
 That is, increasing your income.

 Depending on your circumstances, you might be able to increase your hours at work or put your hand up for overtime.
 Others might consider a second part time job, or monetising an existing hobby.
 And remember: the money from the extra gig goes straight to the deposit!

 Saving for your first home is a huge task, and it’s not always easy.
 But keep your eyes on the prize — owning that brand new home that’s just for you — and you’ll see the sacrifice is worth it.
 Learn more about how much your new home will really cost here.

-Get in touch with Carlisle Homes’ official finance partner Loan Studio to find out how far your budget will go.
+Get in touch with Carlisle Homes’ in-house construction finance specialists to find out how far your budget will go.
 Or find out more about our fixed price house and land package for all home buyers.
 There are no hidden costs, so you can develop your budget with confidence.